core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * If decryption and verification of the phantom registration request succeed:

-   - The client MUST NOT update the Replay Window in the Recipient Context associated to the server.
+   - The client MUST NOT update the Replay Window in the Recipient Context associated with the server.
 That is, the client skips the second bullet of step 6 in {{Section 8.2 of RFC8613}}.

    - The client MUST NOT take any further process as normally expected according to {{RFC7252}}.
 That is, the client skips step 8 in {{Section 8.2 of RFC8613}}.
 In particular, the client MUST NOT deliver the phantom registration request to the application, and MUST NOT take any action in the Token space of its unicast endpoint, where the informative response has been received.